-- The denial of basic human and civil rights such as self-expression, privacy and dignity - Negating the right of the adult at risk to make choices and undermining their self esteem - Isolation and over-dependence that has a harmful effect on the person's emotional health, development or well-being.
+The denial of basic human and civil rights such as self-expression, privacy and dignity

+- Negating the right of the adult at risk to make choices and undermining their self esteem - Isolation and over-dependence that has a harmful effect on the person's emotional health, development or well-being.

 It is the wilful infliction of mental suffering by a person who is in a position of trust and power to an adult at risk.
 Psychological/emotional abuse results from threats of harm or abandonment, being deprived of social or any other sort of contact, humiliation, blaming, controlling, intimidation, coercion and bullying.
 It undermines the adult's self-esteem and results in them being less able to protect themselves and exercise choice.
 It is a type of abuse that can result from other forms of abuse and often occurs at the same time as other types of abusive behaviour.
+It is key that staff are aware how these experiences can impact on their mental health, behaviour, attendance, and progress within education.
 Behaviour that can be deliberately linked to causing serious psychological and emotional harm may constitute a criminal offence.